 You will find bicycle traffic circles at trail intersections, as well as interpretive signs and nature areas along the route.
 There are cafes, memorials, botanical gardens and numerous parks, offering plenty to see and do.
 You can also stop and watch kayakers ply the Union Avenue boat chutes.

-The Platte River Trail intersects three other trails: Sand Creek
+The Platte River Trail intersects four other trails: Sand Creek, Bear Creek, Clear Creek, and Sanderson Gulch.

 There are numerous places along the southern segment to park, including: